Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 SUPPLY-CHAIN CONTRACTS AND SUPPLY CONTINUITY

 Like traditional automotive suppliers, suppliers and customers that manufacture or purchase autonomous vehicle components face potential upstream and downstream contract disputes.
 And as vehicle technologies become more complex, so can the nature of these issues.
-Leveraging our deep expertise in supply-chain contracting, the Dickinson Wright team works with clients to create customer and supplier agreements that minimize potential liability and avoid costly disputes.
+Leveraging our experience in supply-chain contracting, the Dickinson Wright team works with clients to create customer and supplier agreements that minimize potential liability and avoid costly disputes.

 We counsel clients on the changes in risk allocations occurring between traditional automotive and new technology companies; we also mitigate supply chain risks by developing proactive in-contract provisions that your company can implement in the event of distressed customers, supplier situations, and impending legal action.
 Not only was Dickinson Wright on the forefront of assisting clients with bankruptcy filings throughout the last major industry restructuring, we continue to support clients facing supply chain interruptions in the U.S. and Canada due to operational shutdowns, liquidations, CCAA or bankruptcy filings, and out-of- court restructurings.